jokerinteractive/redmine_time_tracker/README.md

 [![Code Climate](https://codeclimate.com/github/hicknhack-software/redmine_time_tracker.png)](https://codeclimate.com/github/hicknhack-software/redmine_time_tracker)
 [![Build Status](https://travis-ci.org/hicknhack-software/redmine_time_tracker.png?branch=master)](https://travis-ci.org/hicknhack-software/redmine_time_tracker)

-# Redmine Time Tracker plugin
+# [Unmaintained] Redmine Time Tracker plugin

-__Note: This project will be deprecated in favor of a complete rewrite available here: [Redmine Hourglass](https://github.com/hicknhack-software/redmine_hourglass).
-It's close to be released and when it arrives, we will no longer continue working on this version.__
+__Note: This project is no longer maintained by us in favor of a complete rewrite available here: [Redmine Hourglass](https://github.com/hicknhack-software/redmine_hourglass).
+Please don't open issues or submit pull requests anymore.__

 Time tracker is a Redmine plugin to ease time tracking when working on an issue.
 The plugin allows to start/stop a timer on a per user basis.
 The timer can be started with or without any reference to a Redmine Issue.